 This is pretty self-explanatory.
 Each node should be configured with a data source that points to one Liferay database (or a database cluster) that all the nodes will share.
 This ensures all the nodes operate from the same basic data set.
 This means, of course, Liferay cannot (and should not) use the embedded HSQL database that is shipped with the bundles (but you already knew that, right?).
 And, of course, it goes without saying that the database server is a separate physical box from the server which is running Liferay.

-Beyond a database cluster, there are two more advanced options you can use to optimize your database configuration: a read-writer database configuration, and sharding.
+Beyond a database cluster, there is a more advanced option you can use to optimize your database configuration: a read-writer database configuration.

 Read-Writer Database Configuration

 Liferay allows you to use two different data sources for reading and writing.
 This enables you to split your database infrastructure into two sets: one that is optimized for reading and one that is optimized for writing.
 Since all major databases support replication in one form or another, you can then use your database vendor's replication mechanism to keep the databases in sync in a much faster manner than if you had a single data source which handled everything.

 Enabling a read-writer database is simple.
 In your